Liquidity ratios measure the company ability to meet its short-term obligations.

 2 Click competitor name to see calculations.

-The analyzed quarterly financial data reveals distinct trends in current assets, current liabilities, and the current ratio over the examined time span.
+The analysis of the quarterly financial data reveals notable trends in current assets, current liabilities, and the current ratio over the observed periods.

 - Current Assets